 Taking these steps can help couples make their second marriage last even longer than their first one!
 For more information about premarital counseling for second marriages, check out their blog posts.
 We have some great articles addressing specific topics that may be helpful.

-- Benefit of premarital counseling
+- The benefit of premarital counseling

-- When should i start premarital counseling
+- When should I start premarital counseling

 - How long does premarital counseling last